Riemann-Hilbert approach for the nonlocal modified Korteweg-de Vries equation with a step-like oscillating background: Inverse scattering transform and the Riemann-Hilbert problem

-Moreover, the functions $a_j(k)$, $j=1,2$, can be calculated in terms of $b(k)$ according to Propositions \ref{za1a2} and \ref{tza1}.
-Finally, the solution $u(x,t)$ of the Cauchy problem \eqref{nmkdvs} can be reconstructed in terms of the solution of the basic Riemann-Hilbert problem by \eqref{msol}. \end{theorem} \begin{remark}[Uniqueness] Observe that the solution of the basic Riemann-Hilbert problem is unique, if it exists.
+Then, the solution $u(x,t)$ of the Cauchy problem \eqref{nmkdvs} can be reconstructed in terms of the solution of the basic Riemann-Hilbert problem by \eqref{msol}.
+Moreover, the functions $a_j(k)$, $j=1,2$, can be calculated in terms of $b(k)$ according to Propositions \ref{za1a2} and \ref{tza1}. \end{theorem} \begin{remark}[Uniqueness] Observe that the solution of the basic Riemann-Hilbert problem is unique, if it exists.
 Indeed, taking into account jump condition \eqref{Jj}, residue conditions \eqref{rskj}--\eqref{rsl1}, and singularity conditions \eqref{pmB}--\eqref{tpmB}, we conclude that $\det M(x,t,k)$ is an entire function in every Case $\mathrm{I}$--$\mathrm{III}$ and $\widetilde{\mathrm{I}}$--$\widetilde{\mathrm{III}}$.
 Since $\det M(x,t,k)\to 1$, see \eqref{Norm}, we have that $\det M(x,t,k)=1$ for all $x,t\in\R$ and $k\in\C$ by the Liouville theorem.
 Therefore, if $M(x,t,k)$ and $\tilde{M}(x,t,k)$ are two solutions of the basic Riemann-Hilbert problem, we can consider the product $\left(M\tilde{M}^{-1}\right)(x,t,k)$, which is continuous along $\R$ and is bounded at every singular point (see \eqref{rskj}--\eqref{rsl1} and \eqref{pmB}--\eqref{tpmB}).
 Finally, using normalization condition \eqref{Norm} and the Liouville theorem, we conclude that $ \left(M\tilde{M}^{-1}\right)(x,t,k)=I, $ for all $x,t\in\R$ and $k\in\C$. \end{remark}

 Notice that the solution of the Basic Riemann-Hilbert problem, if it exists, satisfies the symmetry conditions described in the next proposition. \begin{proposition}[Symmetries] Assume that $M(x,t,k)$ is a solution of the basic Riemann-Hilbert problem.
 Then it satisfies the following symmetry conditions (cf.\,\,\cite[Equation (62)]{XF23}, \cite[Proposition 4]{RS21-DE}):